 What’s the Difference: More Moisture-Resistant Drywall

-Discover the differences between treated-paper drywall vs. fiberglass facings drywall for use in moisture-resistent situations
+Discover the differences between treated-paper drywall and fiberglass-faced drywall for use in moisture-resistant situations.

 When it comes to choosing drywall for the moist areas of your house, two moisture- and mold-resistant products are made to fit the bill: treated paper-faced and fiberglass-faced drywall.

 Manufacturers claim that each type offers superior performance and mold resistance over regular, untreated paper-faced drywall.